Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Preliminaries

 \section{Preliminaries}

 Consider a robot equipped with sensors navigating an environment toward a designated global goal $g_{\textrm{global}} \in \mathbb{R}^2$.
 This task can be broken into a sequence of local navigation subtasks, where the robot moves toward intermediate local request goals $\mathcal{G}_{\textrm{local}}$, determined by a global planner based on the nearby segmented terrain polygons $\mathcal{P}$.
-We illustrate an instance of such a local task setup, following the same example introduced in \cite{zhou2025physically}.
+We illustrate an instance of such a local task setup.

 \textbf{Example~\examplelabel{example:1}}. \textit{ Consider a 2D grid world with nine cells (in yellow) in Fig.~\ref{fig:preliminary_nine_squares}.
 The robot is required to move from an initial cell (e.g. the center cell) to a desired goal cell indicated by the star.
 Each cell is assigned a terrain type, such as $\textit{Dense}$ or $\textit{Sparse}$ stepping stones.}